 Personally, I prefer assigning channels manually.
 Right click on the Bypass button and choose "Create DMX Shortcut".
 Resolume will automatically assign the next available channel to this button.

 Either way, now press the Escape key to exit the Shortcut mode, and you can now bash your shortcut to toggle the Composition Bypass on and off.
 On and off.
 On and off.
 On and off.
 Okay.
 Stop.
 That's enough.

 Let's dig a little deeper.
 Go back into Shortcut mode, and select the Composition Bypass again.
 In the bottom right of the interface, you'll see the Shortcuts tab.
 This tab is only visible while you're in Shortcuts mode.
 In this tab, you can see all your shortcuts in a handy list.

-You can also choose different options for your selected control.
+At the bottom of the panel, you can choose different options for your selected control.

-Of course, you can also change the channel manually.
-If you're using more than one Lumiverse, you can also change which Lumiverse this shortcut belongs in.
+If you like, you can set the channel manually.
+If you're using more than one Lumiverse, you can change which Lumiverse this shortcut belongs in.